vdbvincent/catfeeder/README.md

 ## About

-This is an example, with software provided, on how automate feeding your pets.
+This is an example, with software provided, to automate the feeding of your pets.

 This repo contains schemas and source code.

 ## How does it work ?

 The feeder dispenser is very simple.
-It consists of a self-made wood frame and an archimede screw powered by an arduino uno.
+It consists of a self-made wood frame and an archimedes screw controled by an Arduino Uno.
-The arduino drives the motor which drives the screw.
+The arduino drives the motor which himself rotates the screw.
 The food is then pushed into a spilway.

-It offers a menu, througn a LCD screen, in which find :
+It offers a menu, through a LCD screen, in which you can find :
-- Time programming : you need to set the time at first power-up.
+- Time setting : you need to set the time at on power-up.
 - Alarms programming : up to 5 alarms can be set in a day to program a food distribution.
 - Food distribution : you can choose the amount of food to be dispensed and then operate the engine.

-A sleep mode id used to turn off the LCD scren to prevent overcurrent.
+A sleep mode is used to turn off the LCD screen to prevent overconsumption.
 It appears after 30 secondes of inactivity.
 In this mode, the 'OK' button switches the display back on.
-The others help to distribute food quickly.
+The others help to distribute food quickly (Quickfeed shorcut).

 <p align="center">
   <img src="pic/2017-06-12_18_11_39.gif" width="350"/>